nulogy/design-system/docs/catalog/getting_started/setup.md

+> This document will guide you through the steps necessary to start working on Nulogy Design System.

 These docs are part of the larger [@nulogy/design-system](https://github.com/nulogy/design-system) project.
 This project uses [Yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) to manage multiple packages in one repository.

-To work on Nulogy Design System, you will need to clone the repo to your machine, install necessary dependencies and run the development server.
-This document will guide you through that process.
+You will need to clone the repo to your machine, install necessary dependencies and run the development server. we'll cover all these steps below.

 # Clone the repo to your local machine